Toyota RAV4 plug-in hybrid due mid-2020 with sub-30g/km CO2

 Toyota has confirmed plans to launch the first-ever plug-in hybrid version of the RAV4 in the second half of 2020.

-Revealed at the Los Angeles Auto Show, the range-topping RAV4 PHEV will join the petrol-electric hybrid version, featuring the same 2.5-litre petrol engine but bringing higher performance and a greater all-electric range thanks to a new, high-capacity lithium-ion battery, with a total 306hp output.
+Revealed at the Los Angeles Auto Show, the range-topping RAV4 PHEV will join the petrol-electric hybrid version, featuring a higher-output 2.5-litre petrol engine and with a new, high-capacity lithium-ion battery, bringing increased power – total output stands at 306hp – and a greater all-electric range.

 Full details of the powertrain are yet to be revealed but the brand says it will deliver a claimed class-leading electric driving range of more than 60km (37 miles), exceeding the 50km (31-mile) average European daily commuting distance.